gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 modest, chaste, constant, firm, and faithful; a man not altogether without fault, but not stained by any great and notorious crime.

-## Chapter XLIII: The first dissension between the king and his sons.
+## Chapter XLIII: The first dissension between the king and his sons

 In the month of April following, the younger king of England, I mean Henry, son of king Henry,[^78] being no longer able to conceal the wickedness he had long devised against his father through evil